-To prepare children to be safe and secure online and know what to do if they are ensure of something online.
+v To prepare children to be safe and secure online and know what to do if they are ensure of something online.
 The programme we use at Owston Park is Gooseberry Planet.
-Lessons are taught from Year 1 to Year 6 every fortnight.
+Lessons are taught from Year 1 to Year 6 on a three week rolling programme.
 Gooseberry Planet provides our pupils with an incremental programme of E-safety lessons, covering a range of situations which the children may encounter online.
 The lessons are age appropriate.
 The programme is game based and the children get to use their knowledge to compete against each other.
 Parents get access to Gooseberry Parent so they can understand and follow their child's progress and work with their child at home.
+Further importance put on E-safety through days such as Safer Internet Day.
 Children have the knowledge to stay safe online in a range of contexts.
 Understand where to go if they are unsure about something online.
 Know what behaviour is appropriate and inappropriate online.
-Children know how to keep their information secure online.
-Develop Core skills The information technology aspect of the computing provides opportunities for children to develop core skills - children are encouraged to use maths skills in creating and interpreting graphs, charts, diagrams and spreadsheets.
-In English the children are given opportunities to develop their writing by developing and using their skills in a range of software such as Microsoft Word, Publisher and Powerpoint.
+Children know how to keep their information secure online. • [ Develop Core skills The information technology aspect of the computing provides opportunities for children to develop core skills - children are encouraged to use maths skills in creating and interpreting graphs, charts, diagrams and spreadsheets.
+In English the children are given opportunities to develop their writing by developing and using their skills in a range of software such as Microsoft Word, Publisher and Power Point.
 Reading is developed through using computing in a cross curricular manner e.g. researching a topic in History or Geography.
 Computing can also provide additional opportunities for development of core skills through its use in project based work.
 Children's unplugged computing work reflects the same high expectations of core subject work.
 Children are proud of their work - this is reflected in their presentation and the quality of the written work in unplugged lessons.
-To enable all children to receive the same quality of computing education, ensuring that children are supported where support is necessary and that all children are challenged and stretched within their learning.
+Further development to core skills. r c tl v To enable all children to receive the same quality of computing education, ensuring that children are supported where support is necessary, and that all children are challenged and stretched within their learning.
 In computing, this looks like: A clearly designed computing curriculum to match the cultural capital of the local school community.
 All pupils getting regular access to a range of devices.
 All pupils being taught, exposed and expected to use the correct computing vocabulary.
 Common tasks which are open-ended and can have a variety of responses.
 Setting tasks of increasing difficulty.
 Not all children complete all tasks, and additional resources are available to scaffold children's learning e.g. instructional videos.
 Using classroom assistants to support children individually or in groups.
 Children may be taught in small groups for intervention, and vocabulary or keyinformation from knowledge organisers may be pre-taught to specific children for a keep up, not catch up approach.
 Collaborative, group and paired work, which necessitates discussion and practicing of key skills is used, regularly, wherever possible.
 A large proportion of children reach age related expectations in computing.
 SEN children and children working towards year group expectations feel supported and enjoy computing lessons.
-Data monitoring ensures children are targeted for intervention when not on track.
+Assessment monitoring ensures children are targeted for intervention when not on track.
 Enrichment opportunities are subsidised for pupil premium and disadvantaged children.
 Children have access to a range of different devices.

 A computing ambassadors program, where children who show a particular aptitude for computing (not necessarily the AD children or boys) are given the chance to stretch their skills further.
-A 2 year cycle to ensure lots of opportunities for depth.
+A 2 year cycle to ensure lots of opportunities for depth. -- --- --